Gillman Barracks: 1936–1990: As military accommodation

-1991-2010 : Entertainment hub as Gillman Village
+1991–2010: Entertainment hub as Gillman Village

 After the SAF vacated the camp in the 1990s, the buildings were used for commercial purposes and the site was renamed Gillman Village in 1996.
 The main colonial building was repainted and renovated to include commercial spaces such as cafés, restaurants, bars and furniture shops.
 The idea was to draw people to this slightly hidden enclave with the promise of colonial charm and delicious food and beverage options.
 However, Gillman Village was not very successful due to its isolated location and it had little human traffic.

 In 2002, the Urban Redevelopment Authority (URA) declared Identity Plans for 15 areas in Singapore, with Gillman Village being one of that 15.
 Grouped under the Southern Ridges and Hillside Villages category, the plan was to "enhance (the) activities" within this area through the introduction of "new buildings" and the act of "bringing in more activities".
 The Identity Plans were met with strong public support, as shown by surveys done at the URA centre from 23 July to 23 October 2002.
 72% of respondents agreed with the proposed enhancements.

-1991-2010 : Art centre as Gillman Barracks
+2011–present: Art centre as Gillman Barracks

 In 2010, the Singapore government announced plans to redevelop Gillman Village, reverting to its original name, Gillman Barracks.
 Gillman Barracks was launched in September 2012 as a contemporary art centre with 13 art galleries, including well-established galleries such as Tomio Koyama Gallery and Sundaram Tagore Gallery.
 The area is now a site for arts-related activities, where various agencies like the Economic Development Board (Development and Promotion), JTC Corporation (Refurbishment and Construction) and National Arts Council (Promotion of Singapore Arts Scene) work together to develop the area.

 In April 2015, five galleries — almost a third of the 17 galleries there — did not renew their leases, citing low human traffic, poor sales and a slow start to the arts enclave.
 This came after "three years of persistently low footfall".

 In February 2016, Galerie Michael Janssen also left, citing how it "felt the project has not taken off as envisioned".
 The Singapore design label Supermama, the Creamier ice cream shop and the Australian gallery Sullivan+Strumpf moved in instead.

 In 2019, due to Singapore Art Museum undergoing renovations, the Singapore Biennale was held at several venues including the National Gallery Singapore and LASALLE College of the Arts, with Gillman Barracks hosting several spaces distributed among three different blocks as well.

 In 2020, partially due to the COVID-19 pandemic, two more galleries have left the art district, throwing further doubts on the future of Gillman Barracks amidst the difficulty times.
 On top of that, as a result of the cessation of funding from the Economic Development Board and the inability for NTU to make up for the shortfall in funding following a financial restructuring, NTU CCA will have to close its exhibition hall and residency studios.

 In 2024, Gillman Barracks was considered for redevelopment into a residential area.
+Plans for its redevelopment were unveiled in July 2026.